 With many of the Hydramatic transmissions taken in (see pictures), the parts are extensively varnished and difficult to clean without special cleaning equipment.
 Some transmissions have sat in a barn, field or salvage yard for decades and these can look to be in very poor condition.
 Some owners think that these units cannot be brought back to life - but I disagree!

-Hot Bath Thermal-Cleaning, the cleaning process we use on Hydramatic transmissions, is different than for cleaning an engine block.
+Hot Bath Thermal-Cleaning, the cleaning process I use on all transmissions, is different than for cleaning an engine block.
 With an engine, the block and heads are heated in a flame-oven to burn off debris.
-With a transmission, which contains aluminum, brass, stainless, and other soft metals, the cleaning process should NOT be harmful to the components.
+With a transmission, which contains aluminum, brass, stainless, and other soft metals, the cleaning process should NEVER be harmful to the components.
 Classic Hydramatic cleans parts in a special high-temperature high-PH detergent water jet bath that deep cleans the parts but does not harm soft metals.
-From the pressure washer the parts are final brush-cleaned in a second detergent tank to ensure that your Hydramatic parts are fully clean.
-Case parts are then painted, sensitive components such as valve bodies and governors are disassembled and hand cleaned, and a final inspection is completed.
-Thermal cleaning is an additional cost and is required with older transmissions.
+From the washer the parts are hand rinsed and inspected to ensure that your Hydramatic parts are fully clean.
+Case parts are then painted, sensitive components such as valve bodies and governors are 100% disassembled and hand cleaned and lubricated, and a final inspection is completed on all parts.